0xPARC/zk-bug-tracker/README.md

 The BigInt circuits are used to perform arithmetic on integers larger than the SNARK scalar field order.
 BigMod is the circuit responsible for performing the modulo operation on these large integers.
 BigMod takes inputs *a* and *b*, and outputs the quotient and remainder of *a % b*.
 The circuit uses a helper function, *long_division*, to calculate the quotient and remainder.
 However, functions can’t add constraints, so the BigMod circuit must add constraints to ensure that the quotient and remainder are correct.

+Additionally, the BigInt circuits store big integers in two formats: proper representation and signed overflow representation.
+Proper representation does not allow for integers to be negative whereas the signed overflow representation does.
+Due to the representation style, the negative signed overflow numbers may have more bits than the proper representation style.

 **The Vulnerability**

 Two important constraints are ensuring that both the quotient and the remainder are the proper number of bits.
 There was a bit length check on the quotient, however there was no check for the remainder: